itsjoshuagraves/digitalgarden/content/art/2020-01-01-pandemic-series.md

 tags: [Digital]
 date: 2020-01-01
 image: /img/pandemic_-_1.webp
+summary: "What do you do when you're stuck inside and the world crashing down around you?
+Make art.
+This isn't happy stuff."
 ---

 What do you do when you're stuck inside and the world crashing down around you?
 Make art.
 This isn't happy stuff.